DenisVorotyntsev/CategoricalEncodingBenchmark/README.md

 ### Benchmark the dataset

-To benchmark endoers for your dataset:
+To benchmark encoders for your dataset:

 1. Install libraries in requirements